Data about debit and credit card transactions can be a powerful tool for understanding consumer spending trends.

 Where does card transaction data come from?

 Transaction data provided by data companies can come from a variety of sources.
 Data may come from a bank integration.
-Data can also be aggregated by a card issuer, a credit card network, or a payment processor.
+Data can also be aggregated by a card issuer, a credit card network, or a payment processor at the point of sale.

 When working with transaction data, it’s crucial to understand what kind of source it comes from.
 Many sources may skew towards certain groups of consumers, geographic areas, or types of transactions.
 Knowing the size of the sample and any biases in the data source enables you to better understand how to derive trustworthy insights from the data.